 Our online application only takes a couple of minutes to complete.
 All you need to do is add in basic information (including your social security number for the soft credit check) and submit your application for review.
 One of our underwriters will reach out to you for additional required information, like personal financial statements.

 Once Jet completes the review, you’ll receive an email with your approved quote where you can click the link in the email to purchase your Guardian Bond.
+Have any questions?
+Give us a call at (855) 470-0877 and we will be happy to help.

 Guardian Bonds must be filed with the circuit court of the county in which the ward resides.
 Once your bond purchase is processed, Jet will get your surety bond form ready and send it to your preferred mailing address.
 You will need to sign the original bond form and submit it to the corresponding circuit court.
 A chart can be found at the bottom of the page with Florida circuit court information.